How to Tell if Your Diamond is Real? 💎 💎 💎

 You can typically determine the authenticity of a diamond by examining the metal quality of the setting.

-A natural diamond will most likely be set in a premium metal like gold or platinum, so look for an engraving that says 10K, 14K, 18K, 585, 750, 900, 950, PT or Plat.
+A pure diamond will most likely be set in a premium metal like gold or platinum, so look for an engraving that says 10K, 14K, 18K, 585, 750, 900, 950, PT or Plat.
 Diamonds are a huge investment, so it is very unlikely that a substantially sized diamond's setting is anything other than premium metal.

 Diamond Newspaper Test